fearlessfrog/MSFS_Universal_Announcer/generated.md

 ## TL;DR Summary

-🎯 **Use free Azure TTS to generate fully compatible sound files for this app using your flight info**
+🎯 **Use free Azure TTS to generate fully compatible sound files on the fly using your dynamic flight info**

 ## Important Note